Heritage Sunday 2021

 On June 19, 2020, United Methodist bishops launched a campaign to Dismantle Racism.
 They called for all levels of the church to be engaged in this effort.
 Therefore, the theme for Heritage Sunday 2021 is "Pride, Shame and Pain: Methodist History with Racism and Efforts to Dismantle It."
 Like all of Methodist history, Methodists have been on all sides when it comes to dismantling and sustaining racism.
 Methodists have been staunch supporters of #BlackLivesMatter, Civil Rights, and abolition.
 They've also been founders of the KuKluxKlan, builders of the Central Jurisdiction, and owners of enslaved persons.
 Part of the work of dismantling racism necessitates an honest appraisal of one’s past with special attention given to one’s overt and covert racist actions.
 In 2021, we must examine the institutionalization of racism within our own ranks and the ways that sins from our past still linger among us.
 We also honor and celebrate the ways that Methodists have worked to dismantle systemic racism in the United States and around the globe.

-This Heritage Sunday, we’re recommitting to sharing the full story.
+With this Heritage Sunday's focus, we’re recommitting to sharing the full story.
+If your church was not able to use the worship resources on April 23rd, we hope that you will choose another Sunday in 2021 to center on this vital issue.
 It won’t be easy to hear, and it shouldn’t be.
 Confronting and acknowledging a racist past and the ways that past creeps into the present is not easy work.
 It demands intention, humility, ownership, vulnerability, and, most of all, action.
 This story is not merely words or information—even though it is also that.
 It’s a call to be different, a call to act differently, a call to create a future where historians one hundred years from now will recognize this as the moment that United Methodists finally began to hear the full story.

 At GCAH, we’ve published a new workbook which is meant to give us glimpses of our past.
 These glimpses are meant to be places to begin discussion, self-reflection, and action.
 They provide the basic historic information and are presented in hopes that you will be intrigued enough to look for more information.
 I’ve done my best to capture the narrative of anti-Black racism within United Methodism’s past, but there are dozens of books that, necessarily so, provide more detail and nuance to this narrative.
 I encourage you to design book studies around those larger Monographs, and GCAH would be more than happy to help you design these book studies.
 We’ve included well-known and lesser-known historical documents, presented with brief historic context.
 These are meant to help you engage directly with statements from our past, to wrestle with the language, and to digest these often previously unknown efforts to support, discern, or dismantle racism.